Natural Area Enhanacement Plan

 Tommy Thompson Park represents the largest area of existing natural habitat on the central Toronto waterfront and provides one of the best opportunities for habitat creation, restoration and enhancement using principles and techniques that are appropriate with the unique characteristics of the park.
 One of the main advantages to initiating natural area enhancement and habitat projects at Tommy Thompson Park is that the entire spit of land, with the accompanying embayments, was man-made and initially contained a poor suite of habitats.
 Through habitat creation and enhancement projects, functional and even critical habitats for a wide range of species are created where none existed before.
 The habitat work completed to date include some of the best examples of Great Lakes coastal habitat restoration and are being used as a template for additional work outside the GTA.

-The ecological approach to TTP development has been guided by the principles of “Conservation by Design”.
+The ecological approach to Tommy Thompson Park development has been guided by the principles of “Conservation by Design”.
 This is defined as the purposeful act of designing for a variety of natural habitats while combining natural succession principles to create functional, productive areas.
 The natural area restoration projects are designed to facilitate the growth and natural development of indigenous plant and animal communities.
 By diversifying the landscape through the creation of varied slope and soil conditions and the addition of native vegetation material, a range of moisture regimes and wind and sun exposures is created, encouraging natural succession through the development of differing plant communities.
 Planting and seeding facilitates the growth and natural development of indigenous communities by inundating certain areas with vegetation adapted to that specific environment.
 These areas are then left to grow, reproduce and spread naturally with minimal human intervention.

 The natural area restoration and development component can be broken down into four main categories: wetland development, embayment enhancement, terrestrial habitat creation and enhancement and essential habitat creation.